Space Ranger2.0, printed on 11/28/2023

 The middle left plot overlays the clustering results onto the tissue segment.
 The spots are colored according to the cluster they are assigned to - clustering itself is done on the transcriptome data, without taking into account the spatial information.

 The middle right plot overlays the clustering results onto the 2-D t-SNE projection of spots.
 The type of clustering analysis is selectable from the dropdown in the upper right - change this to vary the type of clustering and/or number of clusters that are assigned to the data.

 The table in the middle shows which genes are differentially expressed in each cluster relative to all other clusters.
+The table presents the opportunity to check for known cell markers and assign clusters to cell types.
 To find the genes associated with a particular cluster, you can click the cluster number to sort the table by specificity for that cluster.